 Your knees are the largest joints in your body, and they carry most of your weight while permitting an expansive range of motion.
-When something goes wrong, and you’re suffering from knee pain, it’s time to see Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas.
+When something goes wrong, and you’re suffering from knee pain, it’s time to see Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas and Dallas, Texas.
 They can diagnose and relieve your pain, as well as improving your mobility.
 Call the office or book an appointment online today.

 Given the complexity of the knee joint, there’s plenty that can go wrong.
 The most common cause of knee pain is typically a sudden injury, though this still covers a wide range of damage.
 Injuries can result from impact, bending, abnormal twists, overextension, or falling on the knee.
 The most common types of knee injuries include: